juks/mon-py/readme.md

         }
     ]

-We need to have a sort of delimiter to work with the multi-line messages, and we do not whant this delimiters to irritate the eye if someone just browse the log file.
+We need to have a sort of delimiter to work with the multi-line messages, but we do not want this delimiters to irritate an eye when someone just browsing raw log files.
 This is why we extend the file target class like this:

 ```php
 <?php